GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/tut_migration_to_manifest_v2/index.md

 1. Download the relevant library locally (like jQuery) and package it with your extension.
-2. You can relax the CSP in a limited way by allowlisting HTTPS origins in the “content_security_policy” section of your manifest.
+2. You can relax the CSP in a limited way by allowlisting HTTPS origins in the "content_security_policy" section of your manifest.
 To include a library like Google Analytics, this is the approach to take:

     ```